TommasoVandermeer/Hospitalbot-Path-Planning/README.md

 # Hospitalbot path planning

-> An infrastructure to train RL agents for a motion planning problem in a indoor environment (built with ROS2, Gazebo, OpenAI Gym, and Stable Baselines3).
+> An infrastructure to train RL agents for a motion planning problem in an indoor environment (built with ROS2, Gazebo, OpenAI Gym, and Stable Baselines3).

 ## Description
 This repository contains an application using ROS2 Humble, Gazebo, OpenAI Gym and Stable Baselines3 to train reinforcement learning agents which generate a feasible sequence of motion controls for a robot with a differential drive and a LIDAR to solve a path planning problem.